-- Understand the conceptual and regulatory environments in which financial statements are prepared - Explain how the objectives of financial statements are met. - Distinguish between assets, liabilities, equity, income, and expenses. - Discuss the accounting principles that underpin the preparation and presentation of financial statements. - Explain how qualitative characteristics contribute to producing useful financial information. - Explain the principles of recognition, measurement, presentation, and disclosure in financial statements. - Outline the regulatory frameworks that apply to the main types and sizes of business entities. - Explain the relevance of each of Companies Acts legislation, the International Accounting Standards Board, the Financial Reporting Council and Stock Exchange to financial reporting. - 2.
-Apply the principles of good corporate governance and professional ethics to financial accounting and financial reporting scenarios - Describe the sources of corporate governance and professional ethics as they relate to financial reporting. - Illustrate the need for corporate governance oversight in financial reporting. - Explain how the functions of audit and internal control contribute to good corporate governance. - Give examples of how the principles of ethical behaviour apply to the accountancy profession. - Analyse ethical issues and dilemmas that may arise in the context of financial accounting and reporting. - 3.
-Account for a range of transactions and events - Apply requirements of FRS 102 to account for: - property, plant, and equipment - intangible assets - borrowing costs - government grants - inventories - provisions and contingencies - leases - accounting policies, estimates and errors - events after the reporting period - current taxation.
+- Understand the conceptual and regulatory environments in which financial statements are prepared - · Explain how the objectives of financial statements are met. - Distinguish between assets, liabilities, equity, income, and expenses. - Discuss the accounting principles that underpin the preparation and presentation of financial statements. - Explain how qualitative characteristics contribute to producing useful financial information. - Explain the principles of recognition, measurement, presentation, and disclosure in financial statements. - Outline the regulatory frameworks that apply to the main types and sizes of business entities. - Explain the relevance of each of Companies Acts legislation, the International Accounting Standards Board, the International Sustainability Standards Board, the Financial Reporting Council, and Stock Exchange to financial reporting. - 2.
+Apply the principles of good corporate governance and professional ethics to financial accounting and financial reporting scenarios - Describe the sources of corporate governance and professional ethics as they relate to financial reporting. - · Illustrate the need for corporate governance oversight in financial reporting. - Explain the growing significance of environmental, social, and governance (ESG) matters in financial reporting. - Explain how the functions of audit and internal control contribute to good corporate governance. - Give examples of how the principles of ethical behaviour apply to the accountancy profession. - Analyse ethical issues and dilemmas that may arise in the context of financial accounting and reporting. - 3.
+Account for a range of transactions and events - · Apply requirements of FRS 102 to account for: - property, plant, and equipment - intangible assets - borrowing costs - government grants - inventories - provisions and contingencies - leases - accounting policies, estimates, and errors - events after the reporting period - current taxation.

-- 4. Prepare and present financial statements in accordance with the requirements of FRS 102 and Companies Acts legislation - Prepare financial statements from incomplete records. - Prepare a statement of cash flows (direct and indirect methods). - Prepare financial statements for a limited liability company. - Distinguish between 'Companies Act' and 'IFRS' statutory financial statements. - Outline the statutory and filing requirements for a small company. - 5.
-Analyse and interpret financial statements - Calculate profitability, liquidity, investment, efficiency, and solvency ratios in support of the analysis of financial statements. - Discuss the limitations of ratio analysis. - Interpret financial statements from the perspectives of various stakeholders.
+- 4. Prepare and present financial statements in accordance with the requirements of FRS 102 and Companies Acts legislation - Prepare financial statements from incomplete records. - Prepare a statement of cash flows (direct and indirect methods). - · Prepare financial statements for a limited liability company. - Distinguish between 'Companies Act' and 'IFRS' statutory financial statements. - · Outline the statutory and filing requirements for a small company. - 5.
+Analyse and interpret financial statements - Calculate profitability, liquidity, investment, efficiency, and solvency ratios in support of the analysis of financial statements. - · Discuss the limitations of ratio analysis. - Interpret financial statements from the perspectives of various stakeholders.